If it's in the News, it's in our Polls. Public opinion polling since 2003.

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.

-The national telephone survey of 3,500 Likely Voters was conducted by Rasmussen Reports from May 7-12, 2012.
-The margin of sampling error for the survey is +/- 2 percentage point with a 95% level of confidence.
+The survey of 500 Likely Voters in Ohio was conducted on August 13, 2012 by Rasmussen Reports.
+The margin of sampling error is +/- 4.5 percentage points with a 95% level of confidence.
 Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.

-The national survey of 1,000 Likely Voters was conducted on May 12, 2012 by Rasmussen Reports.
-The margin of sampling error is +/- 3 percentage points with a 95% level of confidence.
+The survey of 500 Likely Voters in Ohio was conducted on August 13, 2012 by Rasmussen Reports.
+The margin of sampling error is +/- 4.5 percentage points with a 95% level of confidence.
 Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.

 White letter R on blue background